Estrone

 There are three major estrogens that are produced in women, which are estrone (E1), estradiol (E2), and estriol (E3).
 For women who are in their reproductive years, estradiol is the most active type of estrogen and has the highest levels.
 The predominant hormones change during pregnancy when estriol levels are higher and during menopause when estrone is the only estrogen that continues to be produced.

 If you are taking estrogen replacement therapy, it is important to follow the balance of the three main estrogens in your body.
-Imbalances in the relationship between estrone and the other two major estrogens are thought to increase the risk for many age-related diseases.
+Imbalances in the relationship between estrone and the other two major estrogens are thought to increase the risk of many age-related diseases.

 NOTE: If you are taking biotin, please stop it 72 hours before the blood draw since it may interfere with hormone blood tests.